Vinovest Review 🍷

 - Can be liquidated any time (no pun intended)

 - Minimal information on how your portfolio is selected

-- Selling portfolio can take 6 weeks or longer
+- Selling portfolio can take up to 6 weeks

 Vinovest is not, technically speaking, a “crowdfunding” platform.
 But many investors exploring crowdfunding and online alternative investments are looking for opportunities in exotic assets with a low market correlation.
 Vinovest makes investing in fine wines more accessible to everyday investors through an online platform and fully managed portfolios.
 They’ll even send you some of your wine to drink (insert joke about liquidating your portfolio…).

 Investors with more experience in fine wine investing (and more to invest) can choose their own portfolio, which Vinovest manages.

 Yes, Vinovest is “legit” in the sense that it is a legitimate US business offering a legitimate alternative investment option to any investor over the age of 21.
 Fine wine is a legitimate alternative investment asset class, and there is ample historical price and performance data available.

 Types of investments Vinovest offers